cameronthecoder/custom-pod-example/README.md

 # Adobe Connect Custom Pod Example
-![A screenshot of the custom pod](screenshot.png?raw=true) This a custom pod for Adobe Connect that will send a message to everyone except yourself, so you will need 2 people to test this properly.
+![A screenshot of the custom pod](screenshot.png?raw=true)

+This a custom pod for Adobe Connect that allows you to broadcast a message to all of the people in the room.
 Feel free to fork it and play around with it!

 # Usage
 To use this custom pod in an Adobe Connect room, follow these steps: